top of page

 The Research

-Numerous research studies in expressive arts therapy for persons with Alzheimer’s and related dementias validate the importance of creativity for the brain and supporting quality of life.
+Numerous research studies in expressive arts therapy for persons with a variety of diagnoses including Alzheimer’s and related dementias validate the importance of creativity for the brain and supporting quality of life.
 These findings are published in medical media such as: The Journal of Alzheimer’s Disease (JAD), American Society on Aging, Journal of Alzheimer’s Disease & Parkinsonism, American Journal of Alzheimer’s Disease and Other Dementias, Neurology Now (American Academy of Neurology).

 bottom of page